Bioelectronic interfaces that conform to the nervous system

 Translation to the clinic

-The Wyss Center has partnered with the LSBI to enable translation of medical grade soft electrode arrays to the clinic and support the launch of a startup, Neurosoft Bioelectronics, for eventual commercialization of this technology.
+The Wyss Center has partnered with the LSBI to facilitate translation of medical grade soft electrode arrays to the clinic and support the launch of a startup, Neurosoft Bioelectronics, for eventual commercialization of this technology.

 The team is working on verification and validation of the technology including biocompatibility, sterilization, packaging and electromagnetic compatibility of the devices for brain recording and stimulation applications.